nabilEM/DECWA/.ipynb_checkpoints/README-checkpoint.md

 # DECWA
  DECWA (**DE**nsity-based **C**lusteringusing **WA**sserstein distance) is a hybrid clustering algorithm combining density and probabilistic approaches.
 It can handle several difficulties in datasets such as low-density clusters, near clusters of similar densities, and high-dimensional data.
-This is possible due to the probabilistic representation of clusters density and the use of Wasserstein metric which is a distance function defined between probability distributions.
+This is possible due to the probabilistic representation of clusters density and the use of the Wasserstein metric which is a distance function defined between probability distributions.

- ## Relevent publication
+ ## Relevant publication
  DECWA implements an algorithm introduced in the following [paper](url_du_lien "DECWA : Density-Based Clustering using Wasserstein Distance"):
  ```
  DECWA : Density-Based Clustering using Wasserstein Distance